zacklitzsinger/dungeonmaker/Assets/Docs/COMBAT_SYSTEM.md

   - Left click to shoot, right click to aim, middle mouse to switch weapons
   - Space to roll
 - Adapt combo system to new style where applicable
+- Overdraw: When below a certain power threshold, attacks do additional damage, mobility options are better, etc. However, taking damage will stun you and cause you to explode, dealing damage to enemies near you

 ## Enemy ideas
 - Some enemies appear when you get too close